smoketurner/serverless-vpc-plugin/README.md

   vpcConfig:
     cidrBlock: '10.0.0.0/16'

-    # if createNatGateway is a boolean "true", a NAT Gateway and EIP will be
-    # provisioned in each zone auto-discovered or specified below.
+    # if createNatGateway is a boolean "true", a NAT Gateway and EIP will be provisioned in each zone
     # if createNatGateway is a number, that number of NAT Gateways will be provisioned
     createNatGateway: 2